Spinning and Weaving in Taos 2025: Color!

 The most direct driving route is north through Santa Fe, Española, and up the canyon to Taos.
 If you have more time and the weather is beautiful, I’d recommend taking the High Road to Taos through Chimayo and the high villages.
 Take the time to stop at Centinela Traditional Arts in Chimayo if you take this route.

-Carpooling is a great options.
+Carpooling is a great option.
 Rebecca is happy to facilitate communication among members of the group in case anyone wants to split a rental car.
 I’ve found that by the time the second night rolls around and everyone needs to venture out into Taos for dinner, there are plenty of people with seats in their cars who’d love to bring someone else along.
 Mabel Dodge Luhan House is within walking distance of several restaurants.

 See you in Taos in October!